Combine advanced scientific study, management, and communication skills to launch a successful professional career.

 PSM students are eligible for SFS scholarships and other forms of financial aid.
 For tuition and fee information see the UWM Cost of Attendance page.
 We strongly recommend you reach out to faculty members whose interests align with your own to discuss potential research and additional funding opportunities.

-Join the Student Water Council, volunteer in the community, help at school events, and participate in conferences or symposiums to build your skills and experience and grow your academic and professional networks.
+Join the Student Water Council, volunteer in the community, help at school events, and participate in conferences and symposiums to enhance your skills and experience and grow your academic and professional networks.

-Recent graduates work at Milwaukee Metropolitan Sewerage District (MMSD), Natural Resource Technology, Alliance for the Great Lakes, The Nature Conservancy, GRAEF, Badger Meter, and Urban Ecology Center.
+Recent graduates work at Milwaukee Metropolitan Sewerage District (MMSD), Natural Resource Technology, Alliance for the Great Lakes, Milwaukee Water Works, GRAEF, Badger Meter, WE Energies, Wisconsin DNR, and Johns Hopkins Center for a Livable Future.